 Incompletes will be given very rarely.
-If you have been doing well in the course so far, but an emergency comes up that prevents you from continuing according to schedule, let the instructor for your section know as soon as possible.
+If you have been doing well in the course so far, but an emergency comes up that prevents you from continuing according to schedule, let the instructor know as soon as possible.

 Evaluation of Student Performance